Cruise Food Guide / Puerto Plata Historic Center

 If the group has younger kids or lower tolerance for wandering, shorten lunch and protect the rest of the route.
 The city will still feel better that way.

-Best cruise rule: lunch should obey the return path
+Best cruise-return branch rule: lunch should obey the return path

 For cruise visitors, lunch after a Puerto Plata walk only works when the path back is already understood.
 That is why this page belongs alongside Puerto Plata cruise city walk and best lunch stops from Amber Cove and Taino Bay.